SuperOfficeDocs/superoffice-docs/user-guide/en/user/GmailLink/topics/superoffice-gmail-link.md

 * Create requests in SuperOffice Service based on e-mails in Gmail.
 * Look up senders in SuperOffice.

-To install SuperOffice Gmail Link, go to the <a href="http://online.superoffice.com/AppStore/superoffice-as/superoffice-gmail-link" target="_blank">SuperOffice App Store</a>.
+To install SuperOffice Gmail Link, go to the [SuperOffice App Store][1].

 ## What would you like to do now?